khan-develops/project_rails/README.md

 # Rails Project

 This project is built for helping construction businesses to have online presence as well as to interact with their customers through the internet.
-The businesses can create their services on the application and list all the products to sell to customers.
+The businesses can create their services on the application and list all the products available to sell to customers.
 Customers can create projects by using forms provided by the application.
-In the project, all the services and products available to choose.
+In the project form, all the services and products available to choose.

 ## Install